thefrontside/frontside.com/src/pages/blog/2017-06-01-one-helpful-way-to-think-about-javascript-decorators.md

 ---
 templateKey: blog-post
 title: One Helpful Way to Think About JavaScript Decorators
+date: 2017-06-01T12:00:00.000Z
+author: Charles Lowell
 description: JavaScript decorators are coming, but what are the class of problems which they're useful for?
 In this brief tour of decorators, we'll try to answer that question by contrasting them with comparable technology from other languages.
-author: Charles Lowell
-date: 2017-06-01T12:00:00.000Z
 tags:
   - javascript
   - clojure
   - macros
   - decorators
-image: /img/2017-06-01-one-helpful-way-to-think-about-javascript-decorators_russian-dolls.jpg
+img: /img/2017-06-01-one-helpful-way-to-think-about-javascript-decorators_russian-dolls.jpg
 directory_index: false
 published: true
 ---